Kenneth T. Jackson - Robert Moses, Hero of New York?

 Dwarkesh Patel 1:17:57

-So, some people might object to this defense of Moses by saying, like, listen, whenever he does something well, we give him credit here.
-But then whenever he does something badly, we just say, oh, well, he was just swimming with the tide of history.
-There were other cities that were doing it worse.
-So we're doing, you know, we're like doing what aboutism on the negative side of Moses' legacy.
-But then we're like happy to let him take credit for the good things.
+Some people might object to this defense of Moses by saying, “Listen, whenever he does something well, we give him credit here.”
+But then whenever he does something badly, we just say, “Oh, well, he was just swimming with the tide of history.
+There were other cities that were doing it worse.”
+We're doing what-aboutism on the negative side of Moses' legacy.
+But then we're happy to let him take credit for the good things.
 It's kind of a double standard.
 How would you respond to that?

 Kenneth Jackson 1:18:27

-Well, I understand what you're saying and I can sympathize with it.
-But I think most of the things, let's take the cross Bronx expressway as an egregious example of something that Robert Caro or Moses' critics would say, God, all these people, tens of thousands of people paid a price.
-Their lives were uprooted.
-But I just can't imagine you would say we can't have a cross Bronx.
-I mean, you know, it could have been two blocks this way or two blocks that way.
-That's a different question.
-And we can talk about that too, but I think we have to have it.
-And I think the parks, I think the bridges, the Verrazano and D'Eros bridge transformed Staten Island.
+I think the parks,the bridges, the Verrazano-Narrows bridge transformed Staten Island.
 The history of Staten Island is before and after 1964.
 They had to take into account the curvature of the earth.
 That bridge was so long.
 At the time it was the longest suspension bridge in the world.
 It's been surpassed in Europe since then, but a big bridge.
 That would be a lifetime's achievement.
-If you built the Verrazano and D'Eros bridge, this gigantic, gorgeous entrance to New York Harbor, that's a lifetime achievement.
+If you built the Verrazano-Narrows bridge, this gigantic, gorgeous entrance to New York Harbor, that's a lifetime achievement.
 For Moses, it's one of a list of about 50 things.
-You know, you don't even think about the Verrazano and D'Eros bridge and Robert Moses.
-It's just not, yeah, he did it.
+You don't even think about the Verrazano-Narrows bridge and Robert Moses.
+Yeah, he did it.
 So what?
 There's lots of other big things too.
 I think it's the scale and the scale was not human.
 It was totally on a different scale.
 And with that comes a lot of criticism because as he would say himself, in order to make an omelet, you have to break eggs.
 No other way to do it.
-And he would say, I had to make, I had to do it.
-This is his answer, in order to build a great public event or thing, I have to hurt some people.
+And he would say, I had to do it.
+This is his answer.
+In order to build a great public event or thing, I have to hurt some people.
 That's just the way it is.
-And I think, and we don't want to, the way we live now, we don't want to hurt anybody.
+The way we live now, we don't want to hurt anybody.
 You can't run a city or a country that way.
 You can't.
 Nothing will change.

 1:20:41 Moses the Longtermist?